-Net financial debt (at times referred to below as Net debt) is a measure of the company's financial structure determined in accordance with ESMA Guidelines 32-382-1138, adding the value of non-current financial assets.
+Net financial debt (hereinafter referred to as Net debt) is a measure of the company's financial structure determined in accordance with ESMA guidelines 32-382-1138, adding the value of non-current financial assets.
 This measure is therefore calculated by adding together the following items: current and non-current financial assets; cash and cash equivalents; current and non-current financial liabilities; current and non-current portions of assets and liabilities for derivative financial instruments on interest and exchange rates.
-On the basis of the analyses carried out by Hera, no cases emerged that should be included in the determination of net financial debt pursuant to the recent ESMA Guidelines 32-382-1138, which had previously been excluded.